Kotlin/kotlinx.coroutines/docs/topics/coroutine-context-and-dispatchers.md

 ## Coroutine scope

-Let us put our knowledge about contexts, children and jobs together.
+Let us put our knowledge about contexts, children, and jobs together.
 Assume that our application has an object with a lifecycle, but that object is not a coroutine.
+For example,
-For example, we are writing an Android application and launch various coroutines in the context of an Android activity to perform asynchronous operations to fetch and update data, do animations, etc. All of these coroutines must be cancelled when the activity is destroyed to avoid memory leaks.
+we are writing an Android application, and we launched various coroutines in the context of an Android activity to perform asynchronous operations to fetch and update data, do animations, etc. These coroutines must be cancelled when the activity is destroyed to avoid memory leaks.
 We, of course, can manipulate contexts and jobs manually to tie the lifecycles of the activity and its coroutines, but `kotlinx.coroutines` provides an abstraction encapsulating that: [CoroutineScope].
 You should be already familiar with the coroutine scope as all coroutine builders are declared as extensions on it.